William Coddington: Rhode Island

 Coddington was angry about the recent trials, considering them to be unjust, so he began making plans for his own future in consultation with others affected by the Court's decisions.
 He remained on good terms with Winthrop, and consulted with him about the possibility of leaving the Massachusetts colony in peace.
 Winthrop was encouraging and helped smooth the way with the other magistrates.
 The men were uncertain where to go, so they contacted Roger Williams; he suggested that they purchase land along the Narragansett Bay from the Narragansett Indians, near his settlement in Providence.
+In 1637, Coddington "and friends" purchased Aquidneck Island from the Narragansett Sachems for 40 fathoms of white (wampum) beads, 10 coats, and 20 hoes.
+As part of the arrangement likely facilitated by Roger Williams, they also paid five fathoms of beads as tribute to the Sachem of the island (who was subject to the Narragansetts) and to the Wampanoag (Pokanoket) Chief.

 On 7 March 1638, a group of men gathered at Coddington's home and drafted a compact.
 This group included several of the strongest supporters of Hutchinson and Wheelwright who had been disfranchised, disarmed, excommunicated, or banished, including John Coggeshall, William Dyer, William Aspinwall, John Porter, Philip Sherman, Henry Bull, and several members of the Hutchinson family.
 Some who were not directly involved in the events also asked to be included, such as Randall Holden and physician and theologian John Clarke.

 Altogether, a group of 23 individuals signed the instrument, sometimes called the Portsmouth Compact, which was intended to form a "Bodie Politick" based on Christian principles.
 Coddington's name appears first on the list of signers, and the signers elected him as their "Judge," using this Biblical name for their ruler or governor.
 Following through with Roger William's proposed land purchase, these exiles established their colony on Aquidneck Island (which they called Rhode Island).
 They initially named the settlement Pocasset but soon renamed it Portsmouth.